Keep Your Pet Busy this Winter

 Sensory enrichment.
 This type of enrichment helps kick start all of your dog’s senses including sound, sight, smell, and touch.

-- Playing classical music is a great way to stimulate your dog’s hearing.
+- Playing soft music is a great way to stimulate your dog’s hearing.

 - To stimulate his sense of smell, introduce your dog to new odors such as lavender, spices, or even a cat bed.